 Similarly, the founders of Canadian company SkipTheDishes did not come from the restaurant industry.
 Their backgrounds were in finance, software engineering, and sales.

 The two groups of entrepreneurs saw needs in the market that no company was currently filling – one group for couch surfing with strangers, the other for single-point-of-contact food delivery.
 They used the technology that was available to work out the logistics of connecting sellers and buyers.
 Since it was founded in 2008, Airbnb has accommodated 200 million guests.
 SkipTheDishes was bootstrapped by the founders for four years before British company Just Eat PLC purchased it for $100 million down and another $100 million in incentives.

 Distance is the tried-and-true antidote to overcoming the Proximity Paradox and rekindling your relationship with your creative self.

-Lastly, create distance by shaking up the way you traditionally tackle a problem or come up with an idea.
+Create distance by shaking up the way you traditionally tackle a problem or come up with an idea.
 Look out for tips in an upcoming post and more examples from other innovators.
-(Plus: spoiler alert, this concept will be fleshed out even more in our upcoming book, Don’t Come Any Closer.)
+(Plus: spoiler alert, this concept is fleshed out even more in our book, The Proximity Paradox™)